GoogleChrome/web.dev/src/site/content/en/blog/storage-for-the-web/index.md

 environments, judicious use of caching and other storage techniques can substantially improve the user experience.
-There are several ways to cache your static application resources (HTML, JavaScript, CSS, images, etc.), and data (user data, news articles, etc).
+There are several ways to cache your static application resources (HTML, JavaScript, CSS, images, etc.), and data (user data, news articles, etc.).
 But which is the best solution?
 How much can you store?
 How do you prevent it from being evicted?

 ## What should I use? {: #recommendation }